mrkkrp/markkarpov.art/essay/real-realism.md

 peasant lifestyle.
 It was a natural response to industrialization.
 Many changes in today's world are rapid and drastic, they fit in a person's lifetime.
 However, there are also those that are more fundamental, slower, and therefore may not be obvious.
-One such change might has been happening throughout the whole human history and it concerns our perception of reality.
+One such change might have been happening throughout the whole human history and it concerns our perception of reality.